RasaHQ/rasa-demo/plan.md

 1. Find & Replace `step3` with `step4` in `domain.yml`.
 2. Find & Replace `step3` with `step4` and occurrences of `slot{"step":"3"}` with `slot{"step":"4"}` in all story files.
 3. Rename `step3_install_rasa.md` to `step4_install_rasa.md`.
+4. The Find & Replace step (bullet point 2 above) would have resulted in some stories skipping from step 2 to step 4.
+Remove these transitions from step 2 to step  and create transitions from step 3.

+### Replacing existing dummy step 2 with the `rasa init` step from the updated docs

+#### In the domain file
+1. Replace template text of `utter_get_started_step2` with something else instead of "Ask me any questions".

+#### In the story files

 ### Introducing new step 3 for Rasa X
 #### In the domain file